 Lake Jualbup upgrade

-This page provides an overview of the Lake Jualbup redevelopment project planned for 2017/18.
+This page provides an overview of the Lake Jualbup upgrade project planned for 2017/18.

 For a comprehensive overview of work-to-date the city and other stakeholders in relation to maintaining an adequate permanent body of water in Lake Jualbup, please visit the Lake Jualbup page.